murray-lang/Weta/README.md

 Most of what is in the README for that project still holds, but much work has been done to make the virtual machine cross-platform.

-The work is currently in flux, and the only version of the VM that will build is for the ESP32.
+The work is currently in flux.
+The VM will build for the ESP32 and ESP8266.

-Previous versions for Arduino and ESP8266 will be rebuilt and uploaded soon.
+It also builds for AVR Arduinos using CMake, but there is more work to do with flash storage as the Arduino flash api overlaps with mine.